Showing posts with label the Hoffman Process. Show all posts

 You can buy You Can Change Your Life: With the Hoffman Process by Tim Laurence.
 Tim is the owner of the UK Hoffman Process and not an entirely objective observer.
 He “... came to the United States and ‘studied’ with Bob Hoffman, the gifted ‘intuitive' who founded the ‘world famous’ Hoffman Process.”
 I have a few admittedly snarky comments about Tim’s bio blurb.

 I knew Hoffman, and I know a good number of Process teachers, including Tim.
 No one “studied” with Hoffman.
-If you “worked” with him it usually meant that you were angling for an international license to sell the Process or a teaching credential.
-But it also meant that you put up with being verbally attacked, yelled at, humiliated and belittled, yet always justified by Hoffman’s claim that he was doing it all for your own good, that he was “breaking down to build up.”
+If you “worked” with him, it usually meant that you were angling for an international license to sell the Process or a teaching credential.
+But it also meant that you put up with being verbally attacked, yelled at, humiliated, and belittled, yet always justified by Hoffman’s claim that he was doing it all for your own good, that he was “breaking down to build up.”
 I know this from personal experience as well as countless conversations and complaints by Hoffman’s early followers.
 If you were a psychologist or really any professional, you were singled out for Hoffman’s particularly abusive brand of attention.
 This “study” was more akin to a secret, brutal fraternity initiation than anything remotely resembling an education or a course of psychotherapy.

 But in truth, there was nothing subtle to learn.
 Although Hoffman had an opinion about any subject from OJ Simpson to Henry Kissinger, I'd be hard pressed to distinguish much difference.
 I mention these two cases because I distinctly remember conversations with Hoffman about both.
 Kissinger “ran all over the globe” trying to please a father who never approved of him, but he did some good.
 OJ killed his wife because he never got unconditional love from his parents.
 Kissinger, as well as Madeleine Albright, were both Jews who succeeded, a Hoffman obsession, and he couldn’t tear himself away from Simpson’s TV trial, an obsession that he felt guilty about but could not control.

 I recently wrote in a post “Bamboozled” that the use of “intuitive'' is a ploy to cover Hoffman’s roots in the Spiritualist Church—not the elite, hip Science of Mind organization, but the one with spirit visitations and ouija boards.
 A “gifted, compassionate Intuitive'' is an innocuous and deceptive moniker to present an unqualified and untrained person who claims special knowledge that mysteriously surpasses the hard earned therapeutic work of professional psychology.
-Nothing could be farther from reality.
+Nothing could be further from reality.

 An apparently sanctioned description by Dylan Jones appeared in the 24 September 2017 edition of GQ Britain: "Founded in 1967 by Bob Hoffman, a former tailor from Oakland, California, with no formal training in psychology, psychiatry or psychotherapy, the Process is designed to help the unmoored identify negative behaviours, moods and ways of thinking that developed unconsciously and were conditioned in childhood."
 At least Hoffman’s CV is accurate.
 I like the lyricism of "the unmoored."
 Really, let the precision of this precise psychological descriptor "unmoored" sink in before you plunk your money down.

-Aside from the articles and reviews in either slick magazines or paid online infomercials, I know of at least one attempt to see if there were long term positive benefits from doing the Hoffman Process.
+Aside from the articles and reviews in either slick magazines or paid online infomercials, I know of at least one attempt to see if there were long-term positive benefits from doing the Hoffman Process.
 A group of professional mental health researchers at a California University conducted a peer-reviewed long-term study.
 It was funded by a donation arranged by the Hoffman Institute.
 I wrote about it in Science vs. Spooks, Skepticism, scientific research and the Nostradamus effect.
 "You get what you pay for," or "Follow the money."
 Either works.

 Why am I so harsh on an enterprise that has allegedly helped many people achieve some measure of inner peace and resolve unfinished business in their relationships with their parents?
-In my case Hoffman’s sexual abuse was severely damaging, and it took a very long time and a lot of money to resolve.
+In my case, Hoffman’s sexual abuse was severely damaging, and it took a very long time and a lot of money to resolve.
 The Hoffman Process is not psychotherapy but poses as an alternative.
 It’s a free world and anyone can subject themselves to anything they choose, but I feel that honesty obliges me to present another, less popular view so that people can make an informed choice.

 © Kenneth Ireland, 2021